OKayInc/siafs/README.md

 (not yet)

 ## TODO
-* creating binary files
+* Uploading big files (> 4kb).
-* renaming files and directories
+* Renaming files and directories.
-* rewriting on pre-existing files
+* Rewriting on pre-existing files.
-* mount wrappers
+* Mount wrappers.

 ## More Information
 (not yet)